Crashedmind/MyTechieBits.com/content/posts/ARC42/index.md

 published: true
 ---

 Arc42 is a template for architecture communication and documentation.

 "Arc" is for Architecture, and "42" is based on the book "Hitchhikers Guide to the Galaxy", by Douglas Adams, where "42" is the
-> *“answer to the meaning of life, the universe, and everything” *
+> “answer to the meaning of life, the universe, and everything”

-![Outline](arc42model.png)
+While Arc42

-While Arc42 may not hold the "answer to the meaning of life, the universe, and everything", it does answer the following questions in a pragmatic way:
+Arc42 answers the following two questions in a pragmatic way, but can be tailored to your specific needs:
 - What should we document/communicate about our architecture?
 - How should we document/communicate?

+![Outline](arc42model.png)

 # Template
 The [Template](https://arc42.org/download) architecture doduments are available for download in many formats.

 The template is guided documentation with [tips](https://docs.arc42.org/home/).

-It can be tailored to your needs.

 ## ARC42